-It has long since been speculation that weight loss and living a healthy lifestyle after weight loss surgery has helped patients battle and control their Type II Diabetes, but only now is there sufficient proof.
+It has long since been speculation that weight loss and living a healthy lifestyle after weight loss surgery has helped patients battle and control their Type II Diabetes, but only now is their sufficient proof.
 Dr. James McGinty from the Mount Sinai St. Luke and Mount Sinai Roosevelt hospitals in New York City was involved in the research study.
-This just goes to show how incredible the long-term results of weight loss surgeries like gastric bypass are, not just for weight loss in the short-term but battling obesity-related diseases in the long-term.
+This goes to show how incredible the long-term results of weight loss surgeries like gastric bypass are, not just for weight loss in the short-term but battling obesity-related diseases in the long-term.

 About Type II Diabetes

-Anyone can get Type II Diabetes but it is more common in adults over 45, people who are overweight or obese, and people that do not exercise regularly, have family members with the disease, or have high blood pressure or high cholesterol levels.
-Symptoms of Type II Diabetes include dry mouth, increased hunger and thirst, fatigue, increased urination, nausea, numbness in the hands or feet, blurred vision, and frequent infections.
-Complications of Type II Diabetes include severe dehydration, eye issues like retinopathy, kidney damage, nerve damage and poor blood circulation.
+Anyone can get Type II Diabetes, but it is more common in adults over 45, overweight or obese people, and people who do not exercise regularly, have family members with the disease or have high blood pressure or high cholesterol levels.
+Type II Diabetes symptoms include dry mouth, increased hunger and thirst, fatigue, increased urination, nausea, numbness in the hands or feet, blurred vision, and frequent infections.
+Complications of Type II Diabetes include severe dehydration, eye issues like retinopathy, kidney damage, nerve damage, and poor blood circulation.

-Of the patients that did not have weight loss surgery, only 16 percent of them experienced remission from the disease.
-Previous studies began 15 years ago and also look at the long-term effects of the surgery.
-Fifteen years after the study, 30 percent of the weight loss surgery patients that reached remission were still in remission and only seven percent of patients without the surgery still had relief from Type II Diabetes.
+Of the patients who did not have weight loss surgery, only 16 percent experienced remission from the disease.
+Previous studies began 15 years ago and also looked at the long-term effects of the surgery.
+Fifteen years after the study, 30 percent of the weight loss surgery patients who reached remission were still in remission.
+Only seven percent of patients without the surgery still had relief from Type II Diabetes.

 The Link Between Type II Diabetes and Obesity

-There is an increased risk of Type II Diabetes for overweight individuals because the extra weight puts pressure on controlling blood sugar and insulin, which therefore can cause this type of Diabetes.
+There is an increased risk of Type II Diabetes for overweight individuals because the extra weight puts pressure on controlling blood sugar and insulin, causing this type of Diabetes.
 With the increase in obesity in the United States came the increase in people with Type II Diabetes.

 While these studies don’t confirm that weight loss surgery is a cure-all for everyone with Diabetes, it is definitely a step in the right direction.
-With results over four years, Dr. McGinty did see some patients have their Diabetes come back, but the end result is that the surgery does have a positive impact on the disease.
+With results over four years, Dr. McGinty did see some patients have their Diabetes come back, but the result is that the surgery does have a positive impact on the disease.